Ice-cool Djokovic tames fiery Kyrgios to continue Wimbledon love story

 LONDON, July 10 (Reuters) - Novak Djokovic stayed serene amid a frenzied atmosphere to tame fiery Australian Nick Kyrgios in an engrossing final on Sunday, lifting a seventh Wimbledon trophy and taking his Grand Slam title count to 21.

-Rallying from a set down, Djokovic exhibited ice-cool nerves in sweltering conditions to win 4-6 6-3 6-4 7-6(3) for his fourth consecutive trophy at the grasscourt major to close in on Rafa Nadal's record 22 major crowns.
+Rallying from a set down, Djokovic exhibited ice-cool nerves in sweltering conditions to win 4-6 6-3 6-4 7-6(3) for his fourth consecutive trophy at the grasscourt major to close in on Rafa Nadal's record 22 Grand Slam titles.

-Competing in a men's record 32nd major final on a sun-bathed Centre Court, the 35-year-old was facing an unseeded opponent who had never been beyond the quarter-finals at a Grand Slam before this fortnight.
+By lifting the Challenge Cup once again, Djokovic drew level with his childhood idol Pete Sampras in the all-time winners list and is now just one shy of Swiss Roger Federer's record eight Wimbledon titles.

 Register now for FREE unlimited access to Reuters.com

+Competing in a men's record 32nd major final on a sun-bathed Centre Court, the 35-year-old was facing an unseeded opponent who had never previously been beyond the quarter-finals at a Grand Slam.

-In their only two previous meetings, both in 2017, Djokovic did not win a set, did not once break the Kyrgios serve and had only a single break point opportunity.
+In their only two meetings -- both in 2017 -- Djokovic did not win a set, failed to break the Kyrgios serve and had only a single break point opportunity.

-Five years later, it was another sublime serving performance from the Australian in the early stages and he did not allow Djokovic any look at his delivery in the opening set, getting 77% of his first serves in and firing down seven aces.
+Five years later, it was another sublime serving performance from the Australian during the early stages.

-A couple of well-disguised drop shots from Kyrgios helped him set up two breakpoints in the fifth game and a double fault from Djokovic brought up the first break of serve, which was enough for the unseeded Kyrgios to take the lead.
+A couple of well-disguised drop shots from Kyrgios helped him set up two break points in the fifth game and a double fault from Djokovic brought up the first break of serve, which was enough for Kyrgios to take the set.

-Focused from the start, Kyrgios, however, did not forget to entertain the crowd when he could.
-There was an underarm serve and he hit a return on the half volley between his legs to delight the Centre Court crowd.
+A focused Kyrgios, however, did not forget to entertain when he could.
+There was an underarm serve and he hit a return on the half volley between his legs to delight the crowd.

-No-one, however, expected it to be an easy straight-sets match with Djokovic having not lost a match on the manicured lawns at the All England Club since he retired injured during his 2017 quarter-final against Czech Tomas Berdych.
+No-one, however, expected it to be an easy straight-sets match with Djokovic having not lost at the All England Club since retiring injured from his 2017 quarter-final against Czech Tomas Berdych.

-Djokovic's delivery went up a gear and the Serb slowly but surely started demonstrating why he is considered the best returner in the sport.
+Djokovic's delivery went up a gear in the second set and the Serb slowly but surely started demonstrating why he is considered the best returner in the sport.

-He would have been hoping to read the Kyrgios serve better and for his opponent's level to drop and once it did in the fourth game of the second set, Djokovic was ready to pounce.
+Once the level of the Kyrgios serve dropped in the second set, Djokovic was ready to pounce.

 AUSTRALIAN FUMING

-With Djokovic serving to level the match at one set apiece, however, Kyrgios raised his game to set up four break points, only for the top seed to save all of them and convert his first set point to leave the Australian fuming.
+With Djokovic serving to level the match at one set apiece, however, Kyrgios raised his game to set up four break points, only for the top seed to save them all and convert his first set point to leave the Australian fuming.

-During the first week of the grasscourt Grand Slam, Kyrgios played his usual role of pantomime villain but as his run got deeper, the 27-year-old presented a much calmer demeanour to reach the biggest match of his career.

-The Australian maverick was back to his usual hot-headed self during the third set as Djokovic started playing pristine tennis.
-Kyrgios got broken from 40-love up in the ninth game and continued swearing and shouting at his box.
+He was broken from 40-love up in the ninth game and continued swearing and screaming, earning himself a code violation for obscene language.

+The drama across the net, however, did not have any impact on Djokovic's focus.

-Djokovic ignored the drama across the net and after holding serve to bag the third set he calmly collected his bag and left the court, leaving his opponent sitting on his chair and shaking his head in frustration.
+After holding serve to win the third set he calmly collected his bag and left the court, leaving his opponent sitting on his chair and shaking his head in frustration.

-After both players failed to create a breakpoint in the fourth set, Djokovic dominated the tiebreaker and sealed the Championship on his third match point after three hours when Kyrgios found the net on a return.
+After both players failed to create a break point in the fourth set, Djokovic dominated the tiebreaker and sealed the Championship on his third match point for his 28th straight Wimbledon win when Kyrgios found the net on a return.

-Djokovic raised his arms to the sky and after a shake of hands with his opponent, he bent down to pluck some grass from the famous old court and taste it before running up to his player's box to kickstart the celebrations.
+"He's a bit of God, I'm not gonna lie," Kyrgios said.
+"He's just really composed.
+It's weird, I felt like he didn't do anything amazing today."

 Register now for FREE unlimited access to Reuters.com